 - The internship role/tasks must correspond to the student's education and/or previous experience.

-- The duration of the employment relationship must be at least 2 months full-time or 4 months part-time.
+- The duration of the employment relationship must be at least 2 months full-time or 4 months part-time, and must be completed at latest by 31 March 2026.

 - The student must have a supervisor who supervises their work.